-A variety of familiar faces will take the stage in the Scott Logistics Rome Celebrity Dance Challenge on Saturday, Aug.
-5, at 7 p.m. at Rome City Auditorium.
+A variety of familiar faces will take the stage in the OTR Wheel Engineering Rome Celebrity Dance Challenge on Saturday, Aug.
+10, at 7 p.m. at Rome City Auditorium.
 All proceeds raised by this event will benefit the Sexual Assault Center of Northwest Georgia.

 “We hope you will save the date and make plans to join us for a great evening of entertainment,” said Kim Davis, executive director of the Sexual Assault Center of Northwest Georgia.
 “I am excited about this year’s lineup and I know you will be, too!”

-- Kipp Slicker of Harbin Clinic dancing with Hannah Camacho of The Dance Centre
+· Brad Roberson of the Rome-Floyd Fire Department dancing with Hannah Camacho of West Central Elementary School and The Dance Centre

 Teams compete for the Judges’ Choice Award, to be determined by a panel of judges, and the People’s Choice Award, which is determined by community support in the form of funds donated.
 An online voting website will be launched in the coming months.

-The Rome Celebrity Dance Challenge has raised more than $658,000 for the Sexual Assault Center in the last six years, $190,000 of which was raised last year alone.
-The Board of Directors hopes to be even more successful in 2017.
+The Rome Celebrity Dance Challenge has raised more than $1 million for the Sexual Assault Center in the last eight years, $188,000 of which was raised last year alone.
+The Board of Directors hopes to be even more successful in 2019.